esrakastrati/Task/README.md

 <h2> Set up the project </h2>

-1. Import all files in c://xampp//htdocs
+1. Import ZIP file as "Task-main" and move all the files in c://xampp//htdocs
 2. Import the CRUD.sql database found in "Model" folder
 3. Run localhost/Task-main.php in web browser